stkhwu/steve-coding-exercise/spring-boot-example/TestCase/TestCase.md

 ### - UnitTest

-> Include All the Scenario
+> Test all the Scenario
 > only need to give the **service input** and test the **expected output**

 *Configuration before Testing:*